Graduate Certificate in Health Informatics

-The Certificate in Health Informatics is designed to expose students to key concepts related to the use of data and technology in designing, evaluating and implementing healthcare policy and interventions in support of individual and population health.
-Students must receive a B- or higher in each of the courses they plan to use to fulfill the requirements of the Certificate and a minimum overall B average in all certificate courses.
+The Certificate in Health Informatics joins the expertise of the School of Information, the School of Public Health and Michigan Medicine.
+The certificate exposes students to key concepts related to the use of data and technology in designing, evaluating and implementing healthcare policy and interventions in support of individual and population health.

-The Graduate Certificate in Health Informatics is not a stand alone certificate or terminal degree.
+The Graduate Certificate in Health Informatics is not a stand-alone certificate or terminal degree.
 The certificate is an opportunity for currently enrolled U-M graduate students to supplement their main degree program.
-Students looking to be leaders in Health Informatics should pursue the Master of Health Informatics program, a 52-credit terminal degree, by contacting firstname.lastname@example.org.
+Students looking to be leaders in health informatics should pursue the Master of Health Informatics program, a 52-credit terminal degree.

 For advising and additional information about the certificate, email firstname.lastname@example.org.